geekiam/website/content/nuxt/understanding-nuxt-project-structure.md

 The `layouts` directory is used to store the layout files for your application.
 Nuxt generates a `default.vue` by default, you can modify this default layout or add new files to the directory.

+The `layouts` folder is discussed in further detail in [How to use Nuxt layouts](/nuxt/using-nuxt-layout-folder "How to use Nuxt layouts | Geek.I.Am")

 ### The components directory